 I have to admit that I also always associated afternoon tea with luxury hotels and fancy dress… I thought it was too pricey, too gracious, and definitely not something to even consider for a family with three young boys…

-Can you find a truly family-friendly afternoon tea in London?
+Where can you find a truly family-friendly afternoon tea in London

-When we received an invitation for an afternoon tea at St. Ermin’s hotel in London, I was not sure how to react.
+When we received an invitation for a family afternoon tea at St. Ermin’s Hotel in London, I was not sure how to react.
 I was really excited about spoiling ourselves with this delicious and stylish treat.
-At the same time I was wondering whether we would really enjoy afternoon tea with children…
+At the same time, I was wondering whether we would really enjoy afternoon tea with the children…

 Still, we were really eager to try this typically British experience and have an afternoon tea in London with kids, so we decided to give it a try.
 And we loved it!
 Further below, you can read all about St. Erlin’s afternoon tea experience.

 The best afternoon tea in London for families with kids